Presentation

 Highlights

 You can consult all the information on the projects funded under the PRIMA Partnership, including projects involving Portuguese researchers, in the PRIMA Intelligent Analytical Tool, a Power BI app for analyzing the Partnership's various performance indicators.
-NOTE: the data contained in this tool refers to the data in the proposals at the time of the funding decision and not in fact in the contractualized elements of both budgets and partners.
+NOTE: the data contained in this tool refers to the data of the proposals at the funding decision stage and not to the contracts established, both for budgets and partners.

 Rules for Communicating and Disseminating Funded Projects